Computational Applied Mathematics MSc

 School of Mathematics funding

-There may be School funding available for well-qualified UK and EU nationals.
+There may be School funding available for well-qualified candidates.

 UK government postgraduate loans

 If you live in the UK, you may be able to apply for a postgraduate loan from one of the UK’s governments.

 The type and amount of financial support you are eligible for will depend on:

 - the duration of your studies

 - your tuition fee status

 Programmes studied on a part-time intermittent basis are not eligible.